PP-Module for LiFi Access Systems

 This requirement applies only to the keys that are generated or derived for the communications between the AP and the client once the client has been authenticated.
 It refers to the derivation of the Group Temporal Key (GTK), through the Random Bit Generator (RBG) specified in this PP-Module, as well as the derivation of the Pairwise Transient Key (PTK) from the Pairwise Master Key (PMK), which is done using a random value generated by the RBG specified in this PP-Module, the HMAC function as specified in this PP-Module, as well as other information.
 This is specified in IEEE 802.11-2020, primarily in chapter 12.
 FCS_RBG.1 is defined in the NDcPP.

 The cryptographic primitives will be verified through evaluation activities specified elsewhere in this PP-Module.
-The evaluator will verify that the TSS describes how the primitives defined and implemented by this PP-Module are used by the TOE in establishing and maintaining secure connectivity to the wireless clients.
+The evaluator shall verify that the TSS describes how the primitives defined and implemented by this PP-Module are used by the TOE in establishing and maintaining secure connectivity to the wireless clients.
 This description will include how the GTK and PTK are generated or derived.
-The TSS will also provide a description of the developer’s methods of assuring that their implementation conforms to the cryptographic standards; this includes not only testing done by the developing organization, but also proof of third-party testing that is performed (e.g. WPA2 certification).
-The evaluator will ensure that the description of the testing methodology is of sufficient detail to determine the extent to which the details of the protocol specifics are tested.
+The TSS shall also provide a description of the developer’s methods of assuring that their implementation conforms to the cryptographic standards; this includes not only testing done by the developing organization, but also proof of third-party testing that is performed (e.g., WPA2 certification).
+The evaluator shall ensure that the description of the testing methodology is of sufficient detail to determine the extent to which the details of the protocol specifics are tested.

 Guidance

-There are no guidance evaluation activities for this component.
+There are no additional Guidance evaluation activities for this component.

 Tests

-The evaluator will perform the following test using a packet sniffing tool to collect frames between the TOE and a wireless client:
+The evaluator shall perform the following test using a packet sniffing tool to collect frames between the TOE and a wireless client:

-Step 1: The evaluator will configure the AP to an unused channel and configure the packet sniffer to sniff only on that channel (i.e., lock the sniffer on the selected channel).
+Step 1: The evaluator shall identify the channel used by the TOE and configure the sniffer to sniff only on that channel (i.e., lock the sniffer on the selected channel).
 The sniffer should also be configured to filter on the MAC address of the TOE and client.

-Step 4: The evaluator will set a timer for one minute, at the end of which the evaluator will disconnect the client from the TOE and stop the sniffer.
+Step 4: The evaluator shall set a timer for one minute, at the end of which the evaluator shall disconnect the client from the TOE and stop the sniffer.

-Step 5: The evaluator will identify the four-way handshake frames (denoted EAPOL-key in Wireshark captures) and derive the PTK from the four-way handshake frames and pre-shared key as specified in IEEE 802.11-2020.
+Step 5: The evaluator shall identify the four-way handshake frames (denoted EAPOL-key in Wireshark captures) and derive the PTK from the four-way handshake frames and pre-shared key as specified in IEEE 802.11-2020.

-Step 7: The evaluator will repeat Step 6 for the next two data frames between the TOE and client, and without frame control value 0x4208.
+Step 7: The evaluator shall repeat Step 6 for the next two data frames between the TOE and client, and without frame control value 0x4208.

-Additionally, the evaluator will test the PRF function using the test vectors from:
+Additionally, the evaluator shall test the PRF function using the test vectors from:

 • Section 2.4 “The PRF Function – PRF (key, prefix, data, length)” of the IEEE 802.11-02/362r6 document "Proposed Test vectors for IEEE 802.11 TGi" dated September 10, 2002